 I kept pace with the French guy I drove in with for maybe 20 minutes before deciding it was a ludicrous speed to maintain if I wanted to keep puking off my early-morning agenda.
 I pulled over off the trail several times: to de-layer, to hydrate, to catch my breath.
 You know I love hiking, but not on a tight timeframe – and certainly not at the ultimate ass-crack of dawn.
-Whenever I heard my fellow hikers ponder whether they’d make it in time to see the blue flames before it got too light out, I cranked it up a notch and surged forward.
+Whenever I heard my fellow hikers ponder whether they’d make it in time to see the blue fire at Ijen Crater before it got too light out, I cranked it up a notch and surged forward.

-Incredibly, I made it to the top of the crater in about an hour (they say to allow 1-1.5 hours), though It felt like I was hiking for much longer than that.
+Incredibly, I made it to the top of the crater in about an hour (they say to allow 1-1.5 hours), though it felt like I was hiking for much longer than that.
 Hiking in the dark, up a stretch of never-ending hills, on just a few hours of sleep was disorienting for me.
 I had no concept of time or location until I saw the miners with their baskets at the top.
-If you’re not a morning person, get spooked by the dark, or aren’t fit, I’d highly advise trekking Ijen at sunset instead.
+If you’re not a morning person, get spooked by the dark, or aren’t fit, I’d highly advise trekking to Ijen Crater at sunset instead.

 THIS IS NO JOKE.